RyanEwen/lan-cache-docker/README.md

     You should see your caching server IP listed twice this time.
 The caching machine handles the DNS request as well as the caching that URL, to the caching machine IP is returned.

-* Download a game and then watch the logs and cache directories:
+* Test caching by downloading a game and watching the logs and cache directories:
     * Use `ll /data/logs/` from the caching machine to check if the logs are filling up.
 You should see sizes increase as traffic is handled.
     * Use `du -h -d 1 /data/cache` from the caching machine to see the actual size of each cache.